Leaders and Legacies: Joe Paul Jones

 He also used his influence as president of the National Society of Professional Engineers (NSPE) to advocate that engineers are better prepared to solve real-world problems if, along with technical education, they learn to communicate and have sensitivity for the world around them.
 He saw how fast the world was changing, and he wanted our profession to be ready for the challenges we’d face.

 Joe Paul was NSPE president when I joined Freese and Nichols fresh out of college in 1993.
 I was a part of the Structural Department, over which he had oversight.
-He was out of the office quite a bit with his NSPE travels, but I did learn about NSPE when he was in the office and I was intrigued.
-But that wasn’t the first way he guided my career trajectory.
+He was out of the office quite a bit with his NSPE travels, but I did learn about NSPE when he was in the office, and I was intrigued.
+But that wasn’t the first way he influenced my career trajectory.

 In the mid-1990s, our group worked on a project for a large hospital client, and my role was designing a pedestrian bridge that is very visible at the main entrance.
 Joe Paul was the principal-in-charge on the project, and I was a young design engineer working under the direction of our project manager.
 Over the Christmas break, hospital executives asked for a project update, but the project manager was off for the holidays.